 Of course, there are hundreds of potential solutions on the market today.
 So how do you find the right one?
 More specifically, how can you find the best CRM tool not just for nonprofits in general, but your vertical and situation specifically?

 The right tools are affordable on tight nonprofit budgets, and intuitive to use for staff that might not be marketing experts.
 They also have a comprehensive support system designed to train and improve your email marketing skills over time.
 Here is a great list of top nonprofit email marketing tools:

-They’re known for their intuitiveness and user-friendly software package.
-The templates can especially give you a running start.
+They’re known for their intuitiveness and user-friendly interface.
+The templates are beautiful and can give you a running start.